Who uses Estate Sale Services?

 What are the charges for your services?

 There is no up-front cost.
 Our fee is based on a percentage (commission) of the total value.
 The fee is deducted from the proceeds.
-There is also an advertising fee to cover the news
+There is an advertising fee.

 How do I know if there's enough to justify a sale?